LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/natural-language-understanding.md

 #### Step 3: Add a domain for the 3rd-party NLU provider

-In Intent Builder, [add a domain](intent-manager-build-domains.html) that uses the 3rd-party NLU engine as its NLU provider.
+In Intent Manager, [add a domain](intent-manager-build-domains.html) that uses the 3rd-party NLU engine as its NLU provider.
 You can import the intents and entities at that time or add them later but before proceeding to step 5.

 #### Step 4: Create the NLU provider credentials

-In Intent Builder, in the domain that you created in the previous step, [create the NLU provider credentials](intent-manager-build-domains.html#create-a-3rd-party-nlu-provider-credential) for the 3rd-party NLU engine.
+In Intent Manager, in the domain that you created in the previous step, [create the NLU provider credentials](intent-manager-build-domains.html#create-a-3rd-party-nlu-provider-credential) for the 3rd-party NLU engine.
 This is when you'll copy and paste in the credentials that you downloaded from IBM Watson or Google Dialog flow (step 2 above).

 #### Step 5: Train the domain

-In Intent Builder, [train the domain](intent-manager-build-domains.html#train-a-3rd-party-nlu-domain).
+In Intent Manager, [train the domain](intent-manager-build-domains.html#train-a-3rd-party-nlu-domain).
 Once training is completed (which creates the model version), you can start to [test](intent-manager-build-test-a-single-utterance.html).